Child Custody Factors

 The parents themselves can come to an agreement in regard to custody and parenting time.
 Courts encourage the parties to come to their own agreement.
 Custody agreements will be respected by the courts as long as they are not inconsistent with the best interest of the children.If the Parties Cannot Come to an Agreement

 If the parties cannot come to an agreement then the Court will decide the issue at a trial using the above said factors.
 A Custody Trial is expensive and emotionally draining for everyone involved.
 The Courts believe that it is in the best interests of the children and the parties to come to an agreement.
 The parties will be ordered in most cases to participate in custody and visitation mediation before a trial to facilitate a settlement.
 Many cases are settled at this mediation.
 If the case is not settled at mediation than the parties will be ordered to submit a parenting plan which states each parties proposed arrangement for custody and parenting time.
 The Court can choose either party’s plan or create their own.
 Also, a custody parenting time evaluation may be performed before trial.
 The evaluation is conducted by psychologist and they will produce a report.
 The evaluator will interview each party and depending on the age the child.
 Further, the evaluator may interview other relevant individuals, request psychological, medical and school records.
 Said report usually has a large impact on the Court’s award of custody.
 The parties can agree on a joint expert or each party could hire their own expert.
 Custody evaluations are expensive.
 In some counties in New Jersey if the parties cannot afford a private evaluation the Judge could order a “best interest evaluation by the county probation department.
 In Bergen County the Court gives the parties a chose to have a private evaluation or have Bergen County Family Services conduct an evaluation which the parties our charged on a sliding scale depending on their incomes.
 Given the fact that the welfare of your child is the most important thing to you, it is advisable that you consult with an experienced New Jersey family law attorney.
-Peter Van Aulen offers a free initial consultation and will discuss how the child custody laws in NJ will impact on your situation.
+Peter Van Aulen offers a consultation and will discuss how the child custody laws in NJ will impact on your situation.
 Please call today at 201-845-7400.